slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 #### Facades
 As the name implies, this proxy represents a particular usage.
 As an example, you can have a services that retrieve different pieces of information.
 You can use these services to compose employee and customer information.
 You would then create 2 facades, one represention employee composition and the other representing customer composition.
 This is a better approach that having a single facade with 2 methods catering for the different scenarios.
 It stops being a facade and becomes a bloated service.

+Architecturally, the facades resides on the layer above the services layer.

 The following conventions should apply when creating a facade:
 - Packages into which the facade must be relevantly named